Pinner tube station: Services

-In the northbound direction off-peak the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
-In the southbound direction off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.
+Pinner station is on the Metropolitan line between Northwood Hills to the north and North Harrow to the south.
+In the northbound direction, off-peak, the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
+In the southbound direction, off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.